tamtran4869/E-commerce-analysis/README.md

 ### Website performance analysis

-This analysis is to optimize, do A/B testing with landing page; check bounding rates , check conversion funnel to check whether the significant drop in each goals.
+This analysis is to optimize, do A/B testing with the landing page, check bounding rates, and examine the conversion funnel to check whether the a significant drop in each goal.

 - <a href="https://github.com/othneildrew/Best-README-Template">Question 7 </a>
 - <a href="https://github.com/othneildrew/Best-README-Template">Question 8 </a>